 When it comes to the actual practice of negotiating, lowball offers are encouraged.
 Most likely, you’ll settle on a number somewhere in the middle.

-For example, if your initial offer was 50 percent of the asking amount, you might wind up paying 75 percent.
+For example, if your initial offer was 50 percent of the asking amount, you might pay 75 percent.

-Finally, if you don’t agree with the cost, you’re free to leave.
+Finally, if you disagree with the cost, you can leave.
 In fact, if you do, the other party is more likely to resume bargaining with you, this time with more favorable terms.

 Cash is King